Trek Guatemala From Antigua to Lake Atitlan

 Explore Atitlan and San Juan la Laguna

 After your efforts to reach Lake Atitlan, it's time to kick back and soak the place up in a more relaxing style.
 Board a lancha (a small local boat) and head across the lake to one of its most culturally rich communities: San Juan La Laguna.
 This Tz'utujil Maya town is known for its commitment to sustainable tourism, women’s cooperatives, and vibrant local arts.
 Wander around this bustling and beautiful place, visit local coffee producers, artists and herbalists who share how ancestral knowledge is kept alive through daily life.
 It’s an intimate, off-the-beaten-path encounter with real Maya culture, set against the backdrop of one of the most beautiful lakes in the Americas.
-Cross back over the lake to your hotel in the afternoon for some downtime – grab a dip in the lake or the pool, relax in the gardens or sip a lakeside cocktail at sunset.
+Cross back over the lake to your hotel in the afternoon for some downtime – grab a dip in the lake or the pool, relax in the grounds or sip a lakeside cocktail at sunset.

 Day 8

-Final chill time, and back to Antigua for an epic farewell dinner
+Final chill time, and back to Antigua

 Day 9